Flavia Lattanzi

-Flavia Lattanzi (born 4 October 1940) is an Italian lawyer specialized in international law who is an ad litem judge at the International Criminal Tribunal for the former Yugoslavia (ICTY) since 2007 and professor at the Roma Tre University.
-Between 2003 and 2007, she served as an ad litem judge at the International Criminal Tribunal for Rwanda.
+Flavia Lattanzi (4 October 1940 – 15 August 2026) was an Italian jurist and professor of international law at many universities including Luiss University and Roma Tre University.
+She served as an ad litem judge at the International Criminal Tribunal for Rwanda (ICTR) from 2003 to 2006 and at the International Criminal Tribunal for the former Yugoslavia (ICTY) from 2007 to 2016.

-Early life and education
+Background

-Flavia Lattanzi was born on 4 October 1940 in Addis Ababa, Italian East Africa.
-As a newborn, she was sent to the English Concentration Camp in Ethiopia together with her mother, while her father was imprisoned in Uganda.
+Flavia Lattanzi was born in Addis Ababa, Italian East Africa on 4 October 1940, to Elza Dolezalova and Pietro Sante Lattanzi.
+As a newborn, she was sent to the English Concentration Camp in Ethiopia together with her mother, while her father was interned in a POW camp in Uganda.
 She was the only child under the age of three who was saved from the camp.
+After the war, her family moved back to the family home in Ripa di Fagnano Alto.
 She studied law at the Sapienza University of Rome where she specialized in international law.
-Lattanzi speaks Italian, Russian and English fluently.
+Lattanzi spoke Italian, Russian, Czech and English fluently.

+Lattanzi died on 15 August 2026, at the age of 85.